mapaction/geocint-mapaction-osm/README.md

 #### Pandas
 #### Pathlib

-#### Install these dependencies using pip:

-pip install osmnx geopandas pandas pathlib
+#### All Python dependencies are installed by the geocint-runner/runner-install.sh

 ### Usage

-Prepare your GeoJSON files: Place your GeoJSON files in the designated directory.
+Prepare your GeoJSON files: Place your GeoJSON files in the geocint-mapaction/static_data/countries/ directory.
 Ensure that each file is named according to the country code it represents.

-Run the Makefile: Execute the main Python script to start the process of data downloading and processing.
+Start the pipeline: Run the command bash geocint-runner/start_geocint.sh to start the whole data downloading and processing pipeline.
+The Makefile will be executed automatically.

 Review the output: Processed data will be saved in the specified output directory, organized by data type and country code.